Subshifts with sparse traces: Almost minimality and traces

 One can strengthen this lemma to saying that every nontrivial subsystem of $X$ with one of these properties has an almost minimal subsystem (though it may not be the same almost minimal subsystem -- consider any union of two almost minimal subsystems sharing the fixed point).

-One can ask, then, to what extend this stronger version has a corollary, that is, if every subsystem of $X$ has an almost minimal subsystem, which of the conditions does it satisfy?
+One can ask, then, to what extend this stronger version has a converse, that is, if every subsystem of $X$ has an almost minimal subsystem, which of the conditions does it satisfy?
 The fourth condition is clearly also necessary: if there is a configuration not containing a ball of zeroes of radius $r$, then its orbit closure cannot be almost minimal (with fixed point $0^{\Z^2}$).
-The first two conditions are obviously not necessary:
+The first two conditions are not necessary:

-\begin{example} There exists a subshift $X \subset \Sigma^{\Z^2}$ which is almost minimal and whose projective subdynamics is $\{0^\Z, 1^\Z\}$.
+\begin{example} There exists a subshift $X \subset \Sigma^{\Z^2}$ which is almost minimal and whose trace is $\{0^\Z, 1^\Z\}$.
 Namely, take any one-dimensional almost minimal subshift $Y$ (for example, a subshift generated by a finite point) and consider the two-dimensional subshift with constant rows, and columns taken from $Y$. \qee \end{example}

-Slightly more interestingly, one can also build almost minimal subshifts where the upper Banach density of nonzero symbols is positive in every nonzero point of the projective subdynamics (see Section~\ref{sec:Examples}).
+Slightly more interestingly, one can also build almost minimal subshifts where the upper Banach density of nonzero symbols is positive in every nonzero point of the trace (see Section~\ref{sec:Examples}).

-The first two conditions of Lemma~\ref{lem:RowsparseContainsAlmostMinimal} are not comparable for general subshifts: The subshift generated by the characteristic function of $\{\pm 2^{i} \;|\; i \in \N\}$ is countable, has only the periodic point $0^\Z$, and contains points that are not eventually zero in either direction.
+The first two conditions of Lemma~\ref{lem:RowsparseContainsAlmostMinimal} are not comparable for general subshifts: The subshift that is the orbit closure of the characteristic function of $\{\pm 2^{i} \;|\; i \in \N\}$ is countable, has only the periodic point $0^\Z$, and contains points that are not eventually zero in either direction.
 Conversely, for every $y \in \{0,1\}^\N$ construct the point $x^y \in \{0,1\}^\Z$ with support $\{-2^{n+1} + y_n \;|\; n \in \N\}$.
 The set of these points generates an uncountable subshift where every point is eventually zero to the right.